Top 5 Flowering Trees for Spring

 As each sunshiny day begins to beckon us to be outdoors, some of the most beautiful trees in Texas have started to show off their incredible colors, letting us know that spring has arrived.
 Whether you are looking for the perfect patio ambiance or a scenic backdrop for a backyard bbq, these colorful trees will be trending this spring!

 Looking to add a little color to your landscape this spring?
-One of our favorite flowering trees is the Texas Redbud.
+One of our favorite spring flowering trees is the Texas Redbud.
 This little beauty loves sunlight and can grow up to 25 ft tall!
 One of the reasons that this beautiful budding tree is our favorites is because it can withstand drought and quickly adapt to alkaline soil conditions making it an easy to maintain a tree that adds beauty without requiring too much maintenance.
 Redbuds can grow pretty quickly, so it’s important to routinely rely on your local Dallas tree pruning service to come out and give your branches a little trim to keep them looking their best.

 The Crepe Myrtle has been a popular southern favorite from season to season for quite some time now.
 This classic beauty comes in a variety of sizes and colors, and one of the best attributes of these trees is that they bloom in both summer and fall!
 That’s right, these flowering trees have an extended blooming period and have lovingly been referred to as a “100-day flowering tree”.
 Experiment with size variations in your landscape by adding a few of the dwarf versions here and there with flower beds around the base, or plant a taller version in your front yard for a more dramatic focal point as the larger varieties can grow up to 25 ft.

-As our parent company, the Keane Team specializes in native drought-resistant plant species, so it’s no wonder these water-wise plants are one of our top choices for flowering trees.
+As our parent company, the Keane Team specializes in native drought-resistant plant species, so it’s no wonder these water-wise plants are one of our top choices for colorful spring flowering trees.
 The Desert Willow is perfect for the low maintenance gardener, as it is designed to withstand arid conditions in the full sun of the Texas heat.
 A raised bed with proper drainage is the perfect spot for these native trees especially in the areas of Texas where the annual rainfall is more than 30 inches.
 As a member of the bignonia family, its blooms are beautiful hues of pinks and violets resembling orchid-like flowers.
 Oddly enough this tree species isn’t related to the willow family of trees like its name suggests.
 Its fragrant blooms will surely distinguish it from the long vine-like branches of a willow tree.

 The Vitex tree is hard to miss as it is covered with an incredible canopy of resplendent purple blooms that it produces during the fall and summer months.
 Like the Desert Willow, the Vitex is an incredibly hardy tree that gives off an intense aroma from its bright green leaves and blooms and tends to grow pretty quickly in practically any harsh dry climate and soil conditions.
 This statuesque Southern native typically grows about one foot per year and reaches anywhere between 10 and 20 feet tall when its reached maturity.